idaholab/moose/modules/xfem/doc/content/source/userobjects/CircleCutUserObject.md

 !syntax description /UserObjects/CircleCutUserObject

-The (CircleCutUserObject) defines the boundary of a circular cut for XFEM to make on a 3 dimensional mesh.
-The user enters three points in the cut_data parameter in x, y, and z coordinates: first the center point of the circle, followed by two vertices on the boundary of the circle.
+The `CircleCutUserObject` defines the boundary of a circular cut for XFEM to make on a 3 dimensional mesh.
+The user enters three points in the cut_data parameter in x, y, and z coordinates: first the center point of the circle, followed by two points on the boundary of the circle.
 The object calculates the radius and angle of the circle (with respect to the x-y plane), verifies that the points define a circle (rather than an ellipse), and has logic to determine if a given point is inside the cut plane.